leightongrant/readme-generator/README.md

 Follow the steps below to use this app

 * node index.js
-* follow prompts
+* Follow the prompts
+* Enter required info
-* check folder for newly generated file
+* Check folder for README

 <p align="right">(<a href="#readme-top">back to top</a>)</p>